What are the long-term effects of brain bleeds?

 - Speech pathologies

 The leading causes of infant brain bleeds is hypoxic-ischemic encephalopathy (HIE), a type of injury resulting from a traumatic birth.
 HIE decreases the amount of oxygenated blood in certain areas, sometimes causing brain damage and hemorrhage.
-Traumatic delivery from the use of forceps or vacuum extractors, or cases in which the baby gets stuck in the birth canal, can also cause injury to the head and brain and result in hemorrhage.
+Brain bleeds can also result from the use of tools like forceps or vacuum extractors, in cases where the baby gets stuck in the birth canal.
+This can also cause trauma to the head and brain and result in hemorrhage.

 A number of medical mistakes and deviations from standards of care can cause brain bleeds in babies.
 If you suspect that your loved one suffered a brain bleed as the result of medical malpractice, reach out to the birth injury attorneys at ABC Law Centers for a free case review.
 Our attorneys exclusively handle birth trauma cases and have specifically handled cases involving brain hemorrhages from medical malpractice.
 Please be aware that there is a limited period of time in which families can pursue birth injury cases—you may contact our legal team to determine if your loved one’s statute of limitations has expired.
-To start your free case review, you may contact us in the following ways:
+To start your free case review, contact us in the following ways:

 Free Case Review | Available 24/7 | No Fee Unless We Win